Xuanzang: In fiction

 Xuanzang's journey along the Silk Road, and the legends that grew up around it, inspired the Ming novel Journey to the West, one of the great classics of Chinese literature.
 The fictional counterpart Tang Sanzang is the reincarnation of the Golden Cicada, a disciple of Gautama Buddha, and is protected on his journey by four powerful disciples.
 One of them, the monkey, was a popular favorite and profoundly influenced Chinese culture and contemporary Japanese manga and anime (including the popular Dragon Ball and Saiyuki series), and became well known in the West by Arthur Waley's translation and later the cult TV series Monkey.

 In the Yuan Dynasty, there was also a play by Wu Changling (吳昌齡) about Xuanzang obtaining scriptures.

 The movie Xuanzang was released in 2016 as an official Chinese and Indian production.
 It was offered as candidate for Best Foreign Language Film at the 89th Academy Awards due to its camera work, but ultimately was not nominated.

 Relics

 A skull relic purported to be that of Xuanzang was held in the Temple of Great Compassion, Tianjin until 1956 when it was taken to Nalanda—allegedly by the Dalai Lama—and presented to India.
 The relic was in the Patna Museum for a long time but was moved to a newly built memorial hall in Nalanda in 2007.
 The Wenshu Monastery in Chengdu, Sichuan province also claims to have part of Xuanzang's skull.

 Part of Xuanzang's remains were taken from Nanjing by soldiers of the Imperial Japanese Army in 1942, and are now enshrined at Yakushi-ji in Nara, Japan.
-In November 1965, the relics of Xuanzang were returned by the Japanese government to Taiwanese government and eventually enshrined in Xuanzang Temple, Taiwan.
+In May 1956, some of the relics of Xuanzang were returned by the Japanese government to Taiwanese government, which agreed to allow the Japanese to retain the rest.
+The returned relics were eventually enshrined in Xuanzang Temple, Taiwan.